odwyersoftware/sheet2api-python/README.md

 ## Usage Examples

+Before starting you should head over to [https://sheet2api.com/](https://sheet2api.com/documentation/) and link up your Google Sheets or Excel Online account and create your first Spreadsheet API.

-Before we can do anything we need to create an instance of the API client.
+Next, create an instance of the client and pass in the API URL to your API.

 ```python
 from sheet2api import SheetAPIClient